 The first few seconds of a car accident are usually a blur.
 Time moves either quickly or slowly, it’s hard to tell.
 Once everything stops, it takes a few moments to process what is going on.
 Once you realize you aren’t bleeding too badly you may feel a little relief; but then you remember you have passengers.
 How are they doing?
 Everybody is alive and conscious.
 Now what?
-A car accident attorney Los Angeles can help.
+Cohen & Marzban, car accident attorneys in Los Angeles can help.

 Your First Response in a Car Accident In Los Angeles